 Distemper Treatment

 Your veterinarian will evaluate your French Bulldogs situation before determining the treatment.
-Your vets objective will be to stabilize your Frenchie before any medical tests or procedures are carried out.
+Your vet’s objective will stabilize your Frenchie before any medical tests or procedures are carried out.

-Treatment can be diverse, which included endoscopy and remove things like bates and induced vomiting, or severe cases, surgery.
+Treatment can be diverse, including endoscopy and removing things like bates, induced vomiting, or surgery in severe cases.